apache/pulsar/site2/docs/admin-api-namespaces.md

 ### Namespace isolation

-You can use the Pulsar isolation policy to allocate resources (broker and bookie) for a namespace.
-For more information, see [here](administration-isolation.md).
+You can use the [Pulsar isolation policy](administration-isolation.md) to allocate resources (broker and bookie) for a namespace.

 ### Unload namespaces from a broker